ulissigroup/GASpy_regressions/README.md

 ## Purpose
 [GASpy](https://github.com/ktran9891/GASpy) is able to create various catalyst-adsorbate systems and then use DFT to simulate the adsorption energies of these systems.
-GASpy_regressions is meant to analyze GASpy's results in order to
+This repository, which is meant to be a submodule of GASpy, analyzes GASpy's results in order to
 1. Create surrogate models to identify potentially high-performing catalysts
 2. Analyze/visualize GASpy's DFT data and the surrogate models' data